GObject Interfaces

 Below is an example of implementing the GtkOrientable

-open in new window interface from Gtk3, which only requires implementing one property.
+interface from GTK, which only requires implementing one property.
 The orientation

 property is a read-write property, so we implement both get